AhmedNAgy25/EchoSteps/README.md

-# 🎮 Echo Steps
+# Echo Steps

 ![Logo](https://github.com/user-attachments/assets/cd44b62e-50e1-4021-a2ab-537e395624ad)

-A Java-based game where players navigate through levels while managing sound and movement mechanics.

-## 📝 Description

-Echo Steps is a Java game built using Swing that features unique gameplay mechanics centered around sound and movement.
-The game includes various elements such as players, ghosts, coins, and sound management systems.
+- EchoSteps is a 2D Java-based arcade game built using the Swing library.
+In this game, the player navigates a grid-based map to collect coins while avoiding ghosts.
+With each level, the difficulty increases by introducing more ghosts and faster challenges.
+The game features smooth animations, sound effects, and a clean retro UI.

 ![Game](https://github.com/user-attachments/assets/0b6fc591-f4b5-4642-ae74-ab1b2362011a)